knpuniversity/symfony2-series/knpu/episode4/assetic.rst

 work.
 Crazy, right?

 This filter is less of a cool feature and more of a necessity.
-But Assetic supports a lot of `other filters`_.
+But Assetic supports a number of `other filters`_.
 As a fair warning, a lot of them aren't documented.

 .. _`Grunt`: http://gruntjs.com/